oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/use-graph-for-rag/use_graph_for_rag.md

    ![Autonomous Database home page pointing to the Database Actions button](images/click-database-actions-updated.png "Autonomous Database home page pointing to the Database Actions button")

-2. Run the PL/SQL to a create stored procedure that will run basic queries on the property graph and use the results to send a prompt to the LLM.
+2. Run the PL/SQL to a create stored procedure that will run basic queries on the property graph and pivot the results to send a prompt to the LLM.

     Paste the PL/SQL: